greenelab/deep-review/sections/03_categorize.md

 Several authors have created reusable feature sets for medical terminologies using natural language processing (NLP) and neural embedding models, as popularized by Word2vec [@tag:Word2Vec].
-A goal of learning terminologies for different entities in the same vector spaec is to find relationships between different domains (e.g. drugs and the diseases they treat).
+A goal of learning terminologies for different entities in the same vector space is to find relationships between different domains (e.g. drugs and the diseases they treat).
 It is difficult for us to provide a strong statement on the broad utility of these methods.
 Manuscripts in this area tend to compare algorithms applied to the